CRMPickers logoCRMPickers

 Who should choose Microsoft Dynamics 365?

-Dynamics 365 is usually the better choice when CRM is the primary tool the team will live in and Microsoft is already the dominant workplace stack.
+Dynamics 365 is usually the better choice when CRM is the primary workspace for sellers and sales operations, especially in Microsoft-standardized organizations.

-• Buyers that want CRM depth without giving up ecosystem fit
+• Buyers that want CRM depth without making ERP the center of every sales workflow

 Target